stepchowfun/toast/README.md

       apt-get install --yes figlet
 ```

 However, it's tedious and error-prone to add that to each command separately.
-Instead, you can add this to all commands at once by setting `command_prefix` as follows:
+Instead, you can add it to all commands at once by setting `command_prefix` as follows:

 ```yaml
 image: ubuntu